waukeenmky/ScreenRecorder/README.md

 ## Description
 Simple Screen recorder app developed with the use of electronJs.
 The app can capture and record your screen.
 ---
-Make sure to include your Author credits, setup instructions, screenshot(s) and a short description of your project